wenjundeng/alcon/README.md

 code with the included Makefile.
 Before compiling, open the Makefile and go to the place after the license part, you will see a few parameters, such as compiler name, compiling options, MPI executor, etc., defined there.
-Adjust the them according to your system environment.
+Adjust them according to your system environment.
 After saving your adjustments, you can compile ALCON by executing in the terminal:

 	make